varunk08/vulkan_execises/projects/cmake_notes/readme.md

 dependInfo.make used to keep dependency info up to date build.make rules for building the dependencies

 Editing CMakeLists file:
 within visual studio the CMakeLists files are listed as part of the project and you can edit them simply by double clicking on them.

+Key concepts:
+cmake is written in c++
+each command is a class
+there is a global top level cmake object generated. it has one globalGenerator object.
+The global generator object has many local generator objects each local generator object is for a single directory and represents the config of one CMakeLists file for example, for visual studio, the global generator generates the .sln file while each local generator generates a .proj